-Does refinancing a mortgage loan in Washington State makes sense, going into 2020?
+Does refinancing a mortgage loan in Washington State makes sense in 2020?
 A lot of homeowners seem to think so.
 A recent report showed an increase in mortgage refinance activity in Washington and across the nation.
 Many homeowners are benefiting from low mortgage rates and higher equity levels.
 But is refinancing right for you?

-Mortgage Loan Refinance in Washington and U.S. Refinances Climb, Going Into 2020
+Mortgage Loan Refinance in Washington and U.S. Refinances Climb In 2020

-The refinance boom has been going on for the past few months, which shows us that going into 2020, more homeowners in Washington and across the country are refinancing their existing mortgage loans.
+The refinance boom has been going on for the past few months, which shows us that more homeowners in Washington and across the country are refinancing their existing mortgage loans.
 But why?
 There are a couple of reasons for this upward trend.

 Low rates: One reason for this uptick is that mortgage rates have been hovering near historical lows for the last few months.
 According to the weekly industry survey conducted by Freddie Mac, the average rate for a 30-year fixed mortgage loan was 2.93% during the week of September 3, 2020.